+RIIO-GD1 Gas D Guidance: Versi Distribution Price Control - Regulatory Instructions and on 4.0 GDN Gas distribution network - has the same meaning as that given to the term "distribution network" in special condition e1 of the gas transporter's licence applicable to the licensees from 1 April 08.
 General reinforcement Reinforcement for load growth associated with individual premises expected to consume 73,200 kWh per annum or less, and for general load growth where this cannot be associated with specific requests for a new or an increased load or an interruptible to firm load transfer.
 Governor Pressure reduction equipment installed in a gas pipeline system having an inlet pressure up to 7 bar, to reduce the operating pressure of gas to a lower level.
 See also definitions below.
-Component replacement (governors)- The replacement of individual components within a governor installation as opposed to the wholesale replacement of all principal governor stream components, for e.g., filter, slamshuts, regulators, relief valves, non-return valves and stream isolation valves. • District governor - Pressure reduction equipment having an inlet pressure of up to 7 bar installed in the distribution mains network to reduce the operating pressure of gas to a lower operating pressure.
+Component replacement (governors)- The replacement of Component replacement (governors) me replacement of individual components within a governor installation as opposed to the wholesale replacement of all principal governor stream components, for e.g., filter, slamshuts, regulators, relief valves, non-return valves and stream isolation valves.
+District governor - Pressure reduction equipment having an inlet pressure of up to 7 bar installed in the distribution mains network to reduce the operating pressure of gas to a lower operating pressure.
 Domestic Service governors - Governors installed as part of service pipe infrastructure serving up to two domestic premises • IP/LP renewal - Intermediate to low pressure governor installed to replace existing piece of equipment due to either a capacity constraint or obsolescence.
 ERS modules - A specific type of below ground district governor installation Service IP/LP governors (connections) - Intermediate pressure to low pressure service governor Non-domestic service governors - Service governors serving non- domestic premises.
 Service MP/LP governors (connections) - A medium pressure to low pressure service governor.
 Graduate and management trainee Employees engaged on graduate training programmes and other formal management training programmes.
 Gross emergency costs The full cost of providing 24/7 emergency service with no allocation to other activities.
 This will include the full cost (pay, pensions, overtime) of FCOs, both direct labour and contractors and where any additional top-up labour is required e.g. during peak periods.
 These costs will not include cost associate with vehicles or equipment.
-Gross cash controllable Cash controllable costs before capitalisation. costs Gross expenditure Total expenditure including all contributions (net expenditure + contributions).
-Group For these purposes (tables 3.4, 3.5, 3.6) a group consists of a parent company and its participating interests (participating interest as defined in transmission and gas distribution licenses).
+Gross cash controllable costs Cash controllable costs before capitalisation.
+Gross expenditure Total expenditure including all contributions (net expenditure + contributions).
+128